joakime/android-sdkfido/README.md

 Fetch Targets
 -------------

-A Fetch Target in sdkfido is a simple string indicating what you wantn to fetch and have a project built from.
+A Fetch Target in sdkfido is a simple string indicating what you want to fetch and have a project built from.

 SdkFido supports target names as APILEVELS, CODENAME, VERSION, TAG, or BRANCH ids.